Ylvauk/react-giphy-searcher-test/README.md

 We definitely need to add some styles, but at this point, you should see the images appear on the page in the browser.
 Nice work!

 To start, let's give the images some base styles.
-In the index.scss, add some css to make the images have a width of `100%` and give them each a margin on the bottom of `1rem`:
+In the index.css, add some css to make the images have a width of `100%` and give them each a margin on the bottom of `1rem`:

 ```css
 img {